 According to the California Department of Public Health beaches should not exceed 104 colony-forming units/100 milliliters (cfu/ml) of Enterococci bacteria.
 Fecal bacteria in water are not necessarily harmful to humans themselves, but they tend to indicate the presence of pathogens, which can result in diarrhea, intestinal cramping, or skin rashes.
 Since testing for these pathogens is costly, agencies measure their fecal comrades instead.

 Holt only matched two rain events of SAR data with Heal the Bay’s four-year beach sampling study, in December 2008 and February 2009.
 SAR data are patchy.
-Multiple satellites offer its data, but unfortunately, most do not have regular repeating acquisition schedules since they mainly user-driven, meaning its data coverage is sporadic.
+Multiple satellites offer SAR data, but unfortunately, most do not have regular repeating acquisition schedules since they are mainly user-driven, meaning the data coverage is sporadic.
 This makes it hard to match SAR data with likewise sporadic rainfall in southern California.
 In either case, the plume examples corresponded well with fecal contamination.
 Where there was a plume, there was a problem.

 “The patterns were quite good,” Holt said.
 Harmful fecal concentrations occur most often within one to two days of rainstorms, but not always.
 Three rivers flow into San Pedro Bay: the LA, San Gabriel, and Santa Ana Rivers.
 On December 15, 2008 a deluge began.
 HTB measured contamination levels at the mouths of three rivers, where the worst bacteria levels are typically detected.
 Three rivers flow into San Pedro Bay: the LA, San Gabriel, and Santa Ana Rivers.
 On that first day of the storm, both the Santa Ana and San Gabriel Rivers had safe levels of Enterococci bacteria, while the LA River had dangerous levels.
 According to SAR data, no plume developed near or offshore the Santa Ana, validating the results.
 On December 17, high levels of bacteria were only detected in Ballona Creek and the Santa Ana River.